Florida Lottery: Cash4Life

+Players choose 5 of 60 numbers in one field, and 1 of 4 green "Cash Ball" numbers in the second field.
+Until July 1, 2019, live drawings were held on Monday and Thursday evenings at 9:00 p.m.
+Eastern Time on Livestream.
+Since then, the drawings are held nightly at 9:00 p.m.
+ET.
+The top prize (win or share) is $1,000-per-day-for-life.
+Second prize is $1,000-per-week-for-life.
+A cash option is available for winners of a "lifetime" prize.
+After this and Lucky For Life's consolidation into Millionaire For Life, the Florida Lottery elected not to join Millionaire for Life at this time.
+Cash4Life was discontinued on February 21, 2026.

 Monopoly Millionaires' Club

 Monopoly Millionaires' Club (MMC) began sales on October 19, 2014, with 23 lotteries participating in the launch.
 MMC, drawn weekly on Fridays, was suspended following the December 26 draw.

 MMC was tied to a television game show, which continued airing until April 2016; the draw game was replaced by 16 states' versions of an MMC scratch ticket.
 The game show featured players and audience members who won a trip to Las Vegas via the draw game, and later the scratch game.